SOLAS-TTRPG/SOLAS/README.md

 - Reduces your speed by 3 tiles

 # Tricks
 Tricks have different **Focus** costs, associated with their mental difficulty.
+A character can memorize up to their level plus their **Mind**.
+These spells can be swapped during rests, but you can not memorize more spells than this.
+Having a spell memorized means that you can use it for the specified **Focus** cost.
+If a spell isn't memorized, it cannot be used.
 While these are flavored as fantasy spells, feel free to flavor the tricks for your setting.

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
 Some spells require concentration, meaning that if your heart is reduced, or you cast another spell, the spell ends.